Proverbs or Pythian Oracles? Sentiments and Emotions in Greek Sayings: Introduction

-Recognizing the importance of cultural heritage and the opportunities we are gifted with due to the current NLP advances, we attempt to draw the paremiological landscape of Greece from a sentiment perspective.
-As noted by \citet{gwozdz2016sentiment}, ``proverbs are emotionally saturated \ldots\ and a close examination of the valency of paremic context may provide an insight into the usage of particular adages''.
+Recognizing the importance of cultural heritage and the opportunities afforded by recent advances in NLP, we focus on the sentiment and emotion of Greek proverbs.
+Our motivation lies on two axes: First, on the idiosyncratic yet culturally and socially relevant nature of proverbs: although they may be structurally fixed, they are not semantically fixed.
+This semantic variability (and, consequently, variability in sentiment and emotion) indicates that meaning, sentiment, and emotion depend on time and location.
+As also noted by \citet{gwozdz2016sentiment}, ``proverbs are emotionally saturated \ldots\ and a close examination of the valency of paremic context may provide an insight into the usage of particular adages''.
 At the time that chapter was written, however, the author acknowledged that the state of AI was not advanced enough to achieve satisfactory accuracy.
-In this work, we revisit the task in light of the progress brought by the LLMs.
-Moreover, we highlight that the proverbial landscape of Greece (similar to that of many medium- and low-resourced languages) remains largely understudied, particularly with regard to its local varieties \foreignlanguage{greek}{(ντοπιολαλιές)}.
-To address this gap, we provide contrastive maps that not only serve as research bases for the study of the sentiment of proverbs but also establish a foundation for further research.
+Here, we revisit the task in light of the progress brought by the large language models (LLMs), focusing on the variable of \textit{location}, as studying local such differences helps us better understand the multidimensionality of proverbs as well as gaining insights into social values and cultural change.

-Although one of the most definitive aspects of proverbs is their structural rigidity, paradoxically enough, they also appear in multiple variants, a characteristic that makes proverbs tough to detect and a challenge for corpus studies \cite{Norrick+2015+7+27, Kljajevic2025}.
-Moreover, the need to preserve an endangered language or dialect is a strong enough reason to elevate the value of proverbs in any language \cite{Lauhakangas+2015+49+67}.
+The second axis is concerned with the fact that the proverbial landscape of Greece (similar to that of many medium- and low-resourced languages) remains largely understudied, particularly with regard to its local varieties \foreignlanguage{greek}{(ντοπιολαλιές}, ntopiolaliés),.
+Additionally, although one of the most definitive aspects of proverbs is their structural rigidity, paradoxically enough, they also appear in multiple variants, a characteristic that makes proverbs tough to detect and a challenge for corpus studies \cite{Norrick+2015+7+27, Kljajevic2025}.
+To address these gaps, we provide a new dataset and analysis that not only serve as research bases for the study of the sentiment and emotion of proverbs but also establish a foundation for further research.

-Considering the aforementioned challenges, our study is guided by one main research question (RQ$_m$) and three supporting sub-questions (RQ\textsubscript{sub1--3}):
+Our study is guided by one main research question (RQ$_m$) and three supporting sub-questions (RQ\textsubscript{s1--3}):